-Niels van Saase is junior researcher port economics at Erasmus UPT.
+Niels van Saase, MSc. is junior researcher port economics at Erasmus UPT.
 Niels works on two kinds of research and advisory projects within the port- and maritime context:

 - Economic impact and monitoring studies